asadasivam/msp430/README.md

-_For quick debug in msp430fr5969, pls use this example codes in Code composer studio _
+For quick debug in msp430fr5969, pls use this example codes in code composer studio IDE